 What is Follicle-Stimulating Hormone?

-Why is it measured?
+Why is it included in the Balance Axis?

 How can I better understand my results?